BertovDev/Spotify_playlist_auto_cleaner/README.md

 ### How to use it

+#### Spotify config
+- First of all you have to create an spotify app, follow this: https://developer.spotify.com/documentation/web-api
+#### Project config
 - Start the enviroment ```. .venv/bin/activate```
 - Add ```.env``` with you credentials
   -   ```CLIENT_ID = ""```